AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/kb-articles/publishing/dita-ot/dita-ot-pass-and-use-aem-metadata-in-dita-ot.md

 feature: DITA-OT publishing
 ---

-## Background

-With AEM Guides, you can use DITA-OT plugins to publish to output formats of your choice suing the configured plugins, and you can also pass metadata of the assets managed in AEM DAM to the DITA-OT process to use it in the generated output - see the documentation on [how to setup ditamap/topics to pass metadata through output presets](https://experienceleague.adobe.com/en/docs/experience-manager-guides/using/user-guide/output-gen/pass-metadata-dita-ot)

 # About this Article

 In this article we will explain how to implement changes to DITA-OT plugin to read the metadata.xml _(available in temporary files)_ and utilize the properties, passed by AEM Guides publishing workflow, in DITA-OT plugins and set it in the generated output.